21 Computer Science (CS) CV Examples For 2026

-When you’re a computer science student looking for a placement or your first full-time role as a developer, understanding what a CV is, deciding what to include in a good CV, and how to format it correctly can be challenging.
+When you’re a computer science student looking for an internship or your first full-time role as a developer, understanding what a CV is, deciding what to include in a good CV, and how to format it correctly can be challenging.

 We analysed countless computer science CVs and chose the top 21 examples to help you get started.
-Whether you’re looking for your first high-paying job without a degree or are a seasoned professional, we have a computer science cover letter and CV designed to match where you are in your career.
+Whether you’re looking for your first high-paying job without a degree or are a seasoned professional, we have a computer science cover letter and CV designed to match your current career stage.

 We’ve helped technical job seekers secure interviews at companies like Facebook and Microsoft, so these 21 computer science CV samples are a great place to start.